Refer a friend - They receive 20% & You receive 650 denarii points - A Win-Win!

 You can start by fixing your posture and relaxing any parts of your body that feel stressed or tense.

-When playing with a pick, your wrist should be straight, and picking should feel effortless.
+When playing with guitar picks, your wrist should be straight, and picking should feel effortless.

 You want smooth & swift motions that are deliberate yet fluid, not tense & clunky.